-Dublin City Council’s extremely popular ‘Winter Lights’ return for the third year this Christmas.
-From December 1st to January 1st, 17 locations (see map) across the city are transformed with colourful projections and lighting displays to cheer us all up in what has been a challenging year.
+Dublin City Council’s extremely popular ‘Winter Lights’ returned for the third year in 2020.
+From December 1st 2020 to January 1st 2021, 17 locations (see map) across the city were transformed with colourful projections and lighting displays to cheer us all up in what had been a challenging year.
 “Dublin is always a special place at Christmas time,” said the Lord Mayor of Dublin Hazel Chu.
 “There’s no doubt Christmas 2020 will be different to previous years, but that doesn’t mean it will be any less magical.
-Winter Lights is becoming an important part of the Christmas tradition, and all of th
+Winter Lights is becoming an important part of the Christmas tradition, and all

 The Book of Kells in Trinity is arguably Dublin’s most famous work of art but what of all the internationally renowned masterpieces housed in the Dublin galleries?
 Here are ten of the major artworks waiting to be discovered behind doors you walk past every day.
 In the National Gallery: 1.
 Caravaggio – The Taking of Christ Caravaggio painted this dramatic scene of the arresting of Jesus in 1602 for the Roman Marquis Ciriaco Mattei.
 We see Judas identifying Christ with a kiss and the guards moving in for the arrest.
 The darkness of the painting is lit from within by a lantern held by St Peter, although this is considered to be a self-p